AIARE I Avalanche Course

 IncludedAIAREAIARE 1avalanche awarenessavalanche coursebackcountry skiBackcountry Skiingbackcountry snowboardEastern Sierra WinterJune LakeJune Mountainlevel 1Mammoth LakesMammoth Mountainsplitboard

-- Courses are based in our classroom in Mammoth Lakes, unless indicated otherwise as a course near June Mountain.
+- Courses are based in our classroom in Mammoth Lakes.

 - Start time is 8am each day and each day finishes before 4:30.
-Sometimes the instructor may ask if students are willing to start and finish earlier on Day 3, depending on the group and conditions, to increase the rewards of the day.
+Sometimes the instructor may ask if students are willing to start and finish earlier on the last day, depending on the group and conditions, to increase the rewards of the day.

 Included with Course Cost